Sounders win CONCACAF Champions League with 3-0 victory over Pumas UNAM

 Paulo and López came together again in the 25th minute with Paulo requiring attention.
 López picked up a yellow card as well with Paulo needing a stretcher to return to the locker room.

 Tolo was replaced in the lineup by Kelyn Rowe in the 11th minute with Obed Vargas coming on for Paulo in the 29th minute.
-Tolo's injury was to his right quadriceps while Paulo sustained a right knee injury.
+Tolo sustained a thigh contusion.
+The Sounders are evaluating Paulo for a possible ACL tear in his right knee.
+Paulo was on crutches during the team's postgame celebrations.

+Meanwhile, Rowe wasn't 100 percent either and said he probably shouldn't have been on the roster yet due to an injury he's been dealing with.
+However, he didn't want to pass up a chance to make a difference in a game like this.

+"(Coach) goes ‘are you fine?’
+I said yes.
+Was I lying?
+Probably a little bit.
+But it’s a moment that every athlete would want," Rowe said.

 Jordan Morris had a look in the box in the 15th minute that was blocked.
 He then chipped a pass that was headed onto the goal by Ruidíaz with an easy stop from Talavera.